Legally Blonde (musical): Act II

-During its San Francisco run, the musical included a song called "Love and War", but during its transfer to Broadway, the song was replaced with what is now "Positive".
+During its San Francisco run, the musical included a song called "Love and War", but during its transfer to Broadway, the song was reworked into what is now "Positive".
 Another predecessor to "Positive" was "Beacon of Positivity".

-During the musical's workshop stage, the song "Good Boy" existed in what would go on to become "Ireland"'s place in the musical.
-In the song, Paulette and Elle bond over the idea that men are like dogs and should therefore be treated as such.
+During the workshop stage, the song "Good Boy" existed in place of what would later become "Ireland" in the musical.
+In "Good Boy", Paulette and Elle bond over the idea that men are like dogs and should therefore be treated as such.

-"Bows" is featured as an iTunes bonus track on the UK iTunes on the Live London Cast Recording but not featured on the Broadway recording.
-"Kyle the Magnificent" is also a bonus track on the Live London Cast Recording after "Take It Like a Man", which is where it is in the show.
-On the Broadway Cast Recording, it is a hidden track at the end of "Find My Way/Finale".
+"Kyle the Magnificent" and "Bows" are featured as digital bonus tracks of the live London cast recording.
+"Kyle the Magnificent" is also a hidden track on the Broadway cast recording at the end of "Find My Way/Finale".

 Instrumentation

 The licensed orchestration follows the orchestration that was used in the West End production: three keyboards, bass, guitar, drums, percussion, two woodwind parts, two trumpets, trombone, and solo violin.
 The first keyboard part is played by the conductor.
 The bass part doubles on electric bass, double bass, fretless bass, and 5-string bass.
 The guitar doubles on electric, acoustic, nylon-string, Hollow Body archtop and 12-string guitars, as well as mandolin.
 The first woodwind part doubles on alto sax, flute, piccolo, clarinet, oboe (optional), and English horn (optional); the second part doubles on flute, clarinet, and baritone sax.
 Both trumpets double on flugelhorn and the trombone doubles on tenor and bass trombones.

 This orchestration was originally used for the first United States national tour, without the violin and with slightly different reed doublings.
 The first reed player doubled on alto sax, clarinet, flute, piccolo, oboe (optional), and English horn (optional); the second player doubled on flute, clarinet, bass clarinet, tenor and baritone sax, and pennywhistle.

 In addition to the licensed orchestration, the original Broadway production also had a French horn part, a viola and cello part, a second guitar, and had three woodwind parts instead of two.
 The first reed part doubled on alto sax, clarinet, flute, piccolo, and pennywhistle; the second part doubled on clarinet, flute, oboe, English horn, and tenor sax; the third doubled on flute, clarinet, bass clarinet, bassoon, and baritone sax.
+The percussion book uses both pitched and unpitched percussion.